mobicycle/Edison_Bluemix_HANA/README.md

 Click Add Device
 In the Device Type dropdown select <your sensor>
-In the Device ID field, enter the MAC address (without the colons) Click Continue
+In the Device ID field, enter the MAC address (without the colons) use "wpa_cli status" in the command line to get your mac address Click Continue
 Copy your device's properties!!!
 Save the properties into a file called sensor.properties